30 Healthy Snacks for Gestational Diabetes

 • Limit added sugars

-Choose snacks with minimal added sugars as these can spike blood glucose levels and often have little nutritional value.
+Snacks with a lot of added sugar can spike blood glucose levels and often have little nutritional value.

 • Have some ‘on the go’ snacks available